ployground/bsdploy/docs/quickstart.rst

     vm-nic2 = nat
     vm-natpf2 = ssh,tcp,,44003,,22
     storage =
-        --medium vb-disk:boot
+        --medium vb-disk:defaultdisk
         --type dvddrive --medium http://mfsbsd.vx.sk/files/iso/10/amd64/mfsbsd-se-10.1-RELEASE-amd64.iso --medium_sha1 03af247c1058a78a251c46ad5a13dc7b84a7ee7d

-    [vb-disk:boot]
-    size = 102400

 This creates a VirtualBox instance named ``ploy-demo``.
 By default BSDploy provides it with a so-called "host only interface" but since that cannot be used to connect to the internet we explicitly configure a second one using NAT (mfsBSD will configure it via DHCP) and in addtion we create a port forwarding from ``localhost`` port ``44003`` to port ``22`` on the box - in essence allowing us to SSH into it via localhost.

-Next, we create and assign a virtual disk of 100Gb (it's sparse by default, so it won't take up much space on your disk) onto which we will then install the OS.
+Next, we assign a virtual disk named ``defaultdisk`` onto which we will install the OS.
+This special disk is created automatically by BSDploy if it doesn't exist yet (it's sparse by default, so it won't take up much space on your disk).

 Finally, we configure a virtual optical drive to boot from the official mfsBSD 'special edition' installation image.
 By providing a download URL and checksum, BSDploy will automatically download it for us.